caseyg/awesome/README.md

 *   [frnsys/the\_founder](https://github.com/frnsys/the_founder) - start a company, ruin the world

-*   [davidmerfield/Blot](https://github.com/davidmerfield/Blot) - Turns a folder into a blog
+*   [davidmerfield/blot](https://github.com/davidmerfield/blot) - Turns a folder into a website

 *   [almonk/shrink2](https://github.com/almonk/shrink2) - A professional for your Github issues